eslam69/Functions-Plotter/README.md

 ## Description
 A 2D function plotter, which is based mainly on Pyside2 and Matplotlib, this utility  is able to plot univariate polynomials successfully.
+(This task was made for an internship selection process)

 ## Installation
 To install all the required dependencies, please run: